ibm-cloud-docs/containers/ts-cluster-create-delete.md

 Follow the steps to review your infrastructure credentials and determine why you are seeing the credentials error.
 {: tsResolve}

-1. Log in to the [Kubernetes clusters console](https://cloud.ibm.com/kubernetes/clusters){: external}.
+1. Log in to the [console](https://cloud.ibm.com/containers/cluster-management/clusters){: external}.
 1. [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-access_cluster).
 1. Check which infrastructure account the region that your cluster is in currently uses to provision clusters.
 Replace `REGION` with the {{site.data.keyword.cloud_notm}} region that the cluster is in.
     ```sh